hh-programming-2/programming-2/README.md

 > [!IMPORTANT]
 > To confirm your course participation, **you must submit the first week's exercises before the deadline**.
 Course assessment is based on weekly exercise points.
 Submissions made after the weekly deadline won't earn points.

 The course requirements include weekly exercises covering different areas of the course.
-[GitHub Classroom](https://classroom.github.com/) will be used for the technical implementation of the exercises.
-Exercises must be submitted according to the schedule, and late submissions will generally not be accepted.
-In cases of force majeure, _extensions must be requested well in advance of the exercise deadline_.
+Exercises are submitted to [GitHub](https://github.com/). **Exercises must be submitted according to the schedule**, and late submissions will generally not be accepted.
+In cases of force majeure, **extensions must be requested well in advance of the exercise deadline**.

 There are two types of weekly sessions:
 <!-- TODO -->